lambdacats/lambdacats/admin.md

 ## Background

-I use [Zola] to generate the webiste from [Markdown] files containing content and [Tera] files containing templates for generating HTML.
+We use [Zola] to generate the webiste from [Markdown] files containing content and [Tera] files containing templates for generating HTML.

 [Zola]: https://www.getzola.org/